Papurudoragon/checklist_papv2/recon/recon_checklist.md

     - [ ] hidden fields
     - [ ] comment sections
     - [ ] etc
+- [ ] **Jot down 401**
-- [ ] **Brute force recursive directories to get passed 401**
+  - [ ] sometimes we can Brute force recursive directories to get passed 401
-    - [ ] if example.com/search is 403, then maybe futher down would work, like example.com/search/users
+    - [ ] for exampled, if example.com/search is 401, then maybe futher down would work, like example.com/search/users
 - [ ] **APK info disclosure (APKLeaks)**
 - [ ] **Identify Hidden Content**
     - [ ] https://github.com/Papurudoragon/XnlReveal
 - [ ] **Ask questions**
-  - [ ] Does the app pass data?
+  - [ ] How Does the app pass data?
   - [ ] How/where does the app talk to users?
   - [ ] Does the app have mult-tenancy or user levels?
   - [ ] Has there been past security research & vulns?